superyu1337/radarflow/README.md

 Now you can run radarflow:
 `cargo run --release`

-For an overview of CLI commands, run
+For an overview of CLI commands, run this:
 `cargo run --release -- --help`

 ## Detection Status